High pressure Raman study of the quantum magnet (C$_4$H$_{12}$N$_2$)Cu$_2$Cl$_6$: Results

 \subsubsection{Phonons}

 Tracking the measured phonon frequencies vs. pressure confirms that the two transitions at $P_c$ and $P_1$ are not associated with any crystallographic transformations.
 Indeed, as shown in Fig.~\ref{Phonons_Pdep}, all phonons observed at base temperature show a smooth and almost linear pressure dependence (hardening).
-Neither a disappearing, nor a splitting, nor an appearance of new phonon lines was detected up to 18.2~kbar applied pressure.
+None of disappearing, splitting, or an appearance of new phonon lines was detected up to 18.2~kbar applied pressure.

 Despite the monotonic pressure dependence at a fixed low temperature, most of the observed phonons show a remarkable pressure-induced evolution of their temperature dependencies.
 As shown in Fig.~\ref{Anomalous_phonon_Tdep}, the magnitude of the low-temperature frequency shifts is highly pressure dependent.
 For the two phonons that harden with increasing temperature at ambient pressure, even the {\em sign} of the temperature shift reverses under pressure.
 This reversal occurs between 11.7~ and 15~kbar, and thus seemingly coincides with $P_1$.